Version 1.1, last modified 17.01.22

 - The legitimate interests WeUse pursues are the company’s interest in providing better service, increasing user satisfaction, providing better customer service and being able to see how users operate the service.
 WeUse does not process the purchase histories of specific users, but will only use aggregated data for statistics.
 WeUse has assessed that the interests of the data subjects do not take precedence over this, and will continuously make the same assessment as the service is developed.

 WeUse processes the following categories of personal information:

 - Name, address, contact details such as e-mail address, phone number,

 - IP address, time of login, purchase, logout, creation of ad, ad impressions and other behavior on the website and the app.

 Only general information is processed in accordance with Article 6 of the Data Protection Regulation.

 We pass on or leave the personal information to the following recipients:

-- Data processors, including Simply.com (Located in Denmark)
+- Data processors, including Amazon AWS – Server Hosting & Cloud Services (Located in Frankfurt)

 - The service and WeUse’s external advisors, including accountant, lawyer and the like.

 If necessary, personal information may be passed on to public authorities, including the police.